Meet the Texas startup that wants to decarbonize the chemical industry

 In the years since Bannon came to visit the company in its first lab, Solugen has built a working production plant capable of making enough hydrogen peroxide to bring in tens of millions of dollars in revenue for the company.

-In addition to its current mobile manufacturing facility, a skid mounted 1,000 square foot mini plant, Solugen is using $13.5 million in new financing from investors to build a new, 2,500 modular facility which will produce 5,000 tons of hydrogen peroxide per year.
+In addition to its current mobile manufacturing facility, a skid-mounted 1,000-square-foot mini plant, Solugen is using $13.5 million in new financing from investors to build a new, 2,500-square-foot modular facility that will produce 5,000 tons of hydrogen peroxide per year.

-Solugen’s secret sauce is its ability to create oxidase enzymes cheaply that can be combined with simple sugars to make oxidation chemicals — which account for roughly half of the $4.3 trillion dollar global chemical industry.
+Solugen’s secret sauce is its ability to create oxidase enzymes cheaply that can be combined with simple sugars to make oxidation chemicals — which account for roughly half of the $4.3 trillion global chemical industry.

-The companies bioreactors have been specifically designed for the chemicals it makes, but the real innovation is looking at enzymes as a tool for oxidation chemistries.
+The company’s bioreactors have been specifically designed for the chemicals it makes, but the real innovation is looking at enzymes as a tool for oxidation chemistries.

-Companies are now able to engineer these enzymes thanks to advances on computational biology and the newfound ability of biochemists to engineer DNA, Chakrabarti says.
+Companies are now able to engineer these enzymes thanks to advances in computational biology and the newfound ability of biochemists to engineer DNA, Chakrabarti says.

 Solugen uses CRISPR gene editing technologies to modify yeast cells.
-It has identified a certain transcription factor which acts like an accelerant to producing the enzyme that Solugen’s process requires.
-Messenger ribonucleic acid overwhelms most of the typical processes if a celll to force the cell to dedicate most of its function toward enzyme production.
+It has identified a certain transcription factor that acts like an accelerant to produce the enzyme that Solugen’s process requires.
+Messenger ribonucleic acid overwhelms most of the typical processes of a cell to force the cell to dedicate most of its function toward enzyme production.
 The company then uses a contract research organization to cheaply make the enzyme at scale.

 Companies also have driven down the cost of manufacturing these specialty enzymes.
-“The revolution is the commoditization of biomanufacturing specifically enzyme production,” he says.
+“The revolution is the commoditization of biomanufacturing, specifically enzyme production,” Chakrabarti says.
 “Instead of our enzymes costing $1,000 per kg… It’s $1 to $10 per kg.”

 Once Solugen proves that the new facility can work, the only issue is scaling, according to Chakrabarti.
 “We use enzyme technologies to create chemical mini-mills [and] each mini-mill can do 5,000 tons of products,” says Chakrabarti.

-A typical chemical [lant has a production capacity of 50,000 tons, but the Solugen process is orders of magnitude more inexpensive, says Chakrabarti.
+A typical chemical plant has a production capacity of 50,000 tons, but the Solugen process is orders of magnitude more inexpensive, says Chakrabarti.
 That allows the company to build out a network of smaller plants profitably.
-“These are huge industries where we can make cheaper products,”he says.
+“These are huge industries where we can make cheaper products,” he says.

 And for every ton of product that Solugen makes and sells, it’s the equivalent of removing six tons of carbon from the atmosphere, Chakrabarti says.